kakushipanda/DSA-Assignment1-WordWizard/README.md

 _____________________________________________________________________________
 Word Wizard – Quick User Guide

-1. Launch the application from build\src\Debug\WordWizard.exe
+1. Launch the application from Executable\WordWizard.exe

 2. In the “Word Wizard: Anagram Finder” window: